 BA (Boston College) PhD (Maryland)

-Sarah is an historian of Latin America, focusing on the relationship between eugenics and Catholicism in the early 20th century.
+Dr Sarah Walsh is an historian of Latin America, focusing on the relationship between eugenics and Catholicism in the early 20th century.
 She received her PhD from the University of Maryland, College Park.
 Sarah is a postdoctoral research fellow in the ARC Laureate Fellowship project, “Race and Ethnicity in the Global South,” supervised by Professor Warwick Anderson.
 In 2010, she received the National Science Foundation’s Doctoral Dissertation Research Improvement Grant to study the development of eugenics as a discipline in Chile.

 Sarah’s manuscript project examines the development and application of eugenic science to the field of public health in Chile between 1900 and 1950.
 Her research demonstrates how Chilean social reformers idealized their indigenous ancestry while simultaneously overlooking the indigenous peoples living in Chile and on its peripheries to create a eugenic science focused on national racial homogeneity.
 Additionally, she studies how Chilean Catholic social reformers formed a meaningful part of the Chilean debates regarding eugenics and race.
 Specifically, Sarah assesses the visual culture corresponding to Chilean eugenics to see if there was a preferred Chilean phenotype that eugenics sought to create.
 This will illuminate how racial difference and similarity was made in Chile.
 By studying Chilean visual culture, her manuscript will complicate scholarly notions about racial ideology in Latin America.

 history of medicine